Garden District Tour with Lafayette Cemetery

 The Garden District, or ‘Lafayette City’, as it was once known, is just a short streetcar ride from the French Quarter, but it feels like a world apart.
 Excluded from early 19th Century Creole society, newly arrived Yankees got to work creating their own city.
 The result is one of New Orleans’s most desired neighborhoods and one of the nation’s most beautifully preserved city districts and it’s home to the rich, the famous, the strange and the dead!

-Join Free Tours by Foot on our Garden District Tour as we stroll the leafy, magnolia shaded streets of the Garden District and a city of the dead, Lafayette Cemetery #1.
+Join Free Tours by Foot on our Garden District Tour as we stroll the leafy, magnolia-shaded streets of the Garden District and a city of the dead, Lafayette Cemetery #1.
 This walking tour is not just mansions and manicured gardens, but stories of legends, tragedy, epidemics, lost causes, movie stars, celebrity chefs, and haunted spirits.
+Be sure to also read our guide to New Orleans cemeteries to learn more.

 Sights we cover on the Garden District Tour: